Zendro-dev/ZendroStarterPack/README.md

 skeleton [single page application server](https://github.com/ScienceDb/single-page-app) projects are managed as different git repositories.
 "Skeleton" means that these projects provide all the code needed to start a server, but actually have no code particular to any data model.
-This "particular" code you will generate with ScienceDb's code generators (see below).
+This "particular" code you will generate with Zendro's code generators (see below).

 ### Setup the skeleton servers